BSc(Hons) Digital Media

-- Build your professional portfolio by applying your problem solving and technical knowledge to real-world projects.
+Build your professional portfolio by applying your problem-solving skills and technical knowledge to real-world projects.

 Why study digital media?